 - Animals such as fish can ingest waste from paper cups and pass it on to us through our food.

 - It takes decades for a disposable cup to decompose.
 This is a significant strain on our already polluted planet.

 The Story Behind the Pocket-Sized Coffee Cup

-HUNU is the team behind the pocket-sized coffee cup.
-When the pocket-sized coffee cup was still nothing but a floating idea, the team started their work by centering around a few facts.
+HUNU is the team behind the eco-friendly portable coffee cup.
+When the pocket-sized portable coffee cup was still nothing but a floating idea, the team started their work by centering around a few facts.

 Disposable cups are convenient, and reusable cups are not.
 How to change that?
 By making a cup that can comfortably fit in pockets, for one.
 To achieve this, they had three guidelines: